nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 claims come with proofs with as few pieces as a Merkle path: priority as a receipt instead of a dispute, a citation as a pointer you can check instead of one you take on faith, a result graded by what a stranger can rerun.
 Those follow from the result, and each can be tested.
-If one fails, the result is wrong, and I would rather find that out than not.
+If one fails, the result is wrong.

 Since the first draft, we tested one of them: that the small proof is not a property of Merkle trees but of any claim with the fold shape, over any domain, and that it